 Almond Cow: a kitchen appliance that lets you make your own plant-based milk.

-Search volume for “Almond Cow” have increased by 185% in half a decade.
+Search volume for “Almond Cow” has increased by 617% in half a decade.

-And vegan cheeses made by companies like tapioca-based Daiya, grain-based Field Roast, and almond-based Kite Hill (which has raised $75.5 million since being founded in 2010).
+And vegan cheeses made by companies like tapioca-based Daiya, grain-based Field Roast, and almond-based Kite Hill (which has raised over $75 million since being founded in 2010).